M3wP/M3wPYahtzee/readme.md

 ## Future Development
 There are many planned features for the game and the apps (both client and server) will be enhanced to be prettier and show more information.
 The project is currently in an Alpha state but should be playable for the most part.

+I am in the process of rebuilding the server and client using Areat Synapse and LCL instead of Indy10 and FMX.
+I have seriously had enough of the problems involved.
+The FMX client will be maintained essentially for Android and iOS only.

 ## Contact
 Please feel free to contact me for further information.
 You can reach me at: